 - Use structured scorecards to evaluate responses.
 Rate each answer on 2–3 criteria rather than relying on overall gut feeling.

-Choosing a One-Way Video Interview Platform
+Choosing an Async Interview Platform

 - Candidate experience — is the interface intuitive?
 Can candidates complete it on mobile?